 The Volvo V60 Cross Country competes against luxury wagons like the Audi A4 Allroad and BMW 330 Sport Wagon, as well as more affordable wagons like the Subaru Outback; compare them all here.

 The V60 has a clean, classic look, but the Cross Country version dilutes those attributes with styling cues meant to evoke an SUV.
 It has more rugged-looking body cladding, larger wheels and an elevated height; there's about 2.5 inches more ground clearance and overall height than the regular V60.
 It's essentially a wagon dressed up to look like an SUV — likely Volvo's quick-fix answer to our SUV-obsessed culture.
 The overall look plays better on the wagon than it does on the odd duck S60 Cross Country sedan, but it still muddies the traditional wagon's classiness.

 Poise, Power on the Road

-The V60 CC feels both energetic and athletic.
-Its 240-horsepower, turbocharged 2.0-liter four-cylinder engine is strong from a stop, with just a hint of turbo lag.
+The Volvo V60 Cross Country feels both energetic and athletic.
+Its 240-horsepower, turbocharged 2.0-liter four-cylinder engine is strong with plenty of torque from a stop, with just a hint of turbo lag.
 Midrange might is even more robust: The no-nonsense eight-speed automatic — which replaces a six-speed auto for 2017 — is responsive, quickly and efficiently ticking off shifts.
 The wagon powers confidently out of corners and has firm and direct steering, making for an overall grounded, connected-to-the-road feeling.